MPOX STUDIES

 STUDY DESIGN

-This research is a multi-centre, multi-country prospective observational study, enrolling patients with laboratory- confirmed mpox, regardless of whether they are being treated with an antiviral treatment or not.
-The study is coordinated and sponsored by the University of Oxford, with ANRS MIE as sponsor representative in Europe.
-In total ten countries are involved in patient recruitment: Belgium, France, Italy, Ireland, Netherland, Portugal, Spain, Switzerland, United Kingdom and Singapore.
+This research was a multi-centre, multi-country prospective observational study, enrolling patients with laboratory- confirmed mpox, regardless of whether they are being treated with an antiviral treatment or not.
+The study was coordinated and sponsored by the University of Oxford, with ANRS MIE as sponsor representative in Europe.
+In total, seven countries was involved in patient recruitment: Belgium, France, Italy, Spain, Switzerland, United Kingdom and Singapore.
+Patients was followed until 180(±7) days after diagnosis as inpatients or outpatients, according to local organization.

 CONSORTIUM PARTNERS INVOLVED IN THE STUDY